 The course utilizes a cooperative learning format and guided practice to assist teachers in gaining the skills they need to help their students to become independent and expressive musicians.

 The course fee is $325.
 Drake graduate credit (EDMA) is $110 per credit hour; staff development credit is $35 per credit hour.
-The course can be taken for one or two credits.
+The course can be taken for two credits.

 You can register online from March 12 through May 15.
 Teachers may register from may 16 through June 8 by paying a late fee of $100.